What does it mean to age gracefully?

 - The Weather Channel and ACCU Weather can keep seniors informed on weather conditions.

 - Good Read and Kindle are just two of the many great apps for senior bookworms.

-- Who would not enjoy Google Earth and be able to explore places they have never been or revisit places from the past?
+- Who would not enjoy Google Earth and be able to explore places they have never been to or revisit places from the past?

-By keeping an open mind, willing to learn, and having the patience to persevere, seniors can enjoy a better quality of life by staying in better communication with family and friends.
+By keeping an open mind, being willing to learn, and having the patience to persevere, seniors can enjoy a better quality of life by staying in better communication with family and friends.

-They can do that by just taking advantage of all the services smart devices provide and the aging process becomes a little easier.
+They can do that by just taking advantage of all the services smart devices provide, and the aging process becomes a little easier.